-Instructors will be asked to allow time for students to sanitize their work area before class and to similarly sanitize their own work area and whatever equipment they plan to use for the class.
+Instructors will be asked to allow time for students to clean and disinfect their work area before class and to similarly clean and disinfect their own work area and whatever equipment they plan to use for the class.

 Classroom seating will be arranged or marked to indicate safe seating distances.